Schedule and Registration

 8-week CCT Course Fee

-General Registration Fee: $395 ($295 if you pay in full 30 days in advance for the course)
+The course includes handouts, guided meditations and instruction and is offered for $435 ($385 if you pay in full 30 days in advance for the course).

 Continuing education credits are awarded in the following categories: American Psychological Association and Board of Registered Nursing ($50 additional charge).